crashoverride777/swifty-ads/README.md

 # Release Notes

+- v4.1.1

+Clean-up

 - v4.1

-Removed IAd.swift as you can get iAds by using AdMob mediation. (if you still need it download v4.0)
+Removed iAd APIs from the project as you can get iAds very easily by using AdMob mediation. (if you still need it download v4.0)

 Included AdMob reward videos.

-Please read the instructions again if you are stuck.

 - v4.0

 Complete redesign of the helper.
-The project was getting too big for my liking and since I am planning on adding another Ad provider soon I decided to split the helper into individual files.

 This should make code cleaner and better to maintain as well as easier to understand.
 I also think this way is more flexible because you can decide to just use a single Ad provider without having to edit the whole project.

-Please re-read the instructions again for the new setUp.